The Blue Flag program

-We recently caught up with Sophie Bachet Granados, International Blue Flag Director, to know more about this movement, its reach and impact.
+We recently caught up with Sophie Bachet Granados, International Blue Flag Director.
+To learn more about this movement, its reach and impact, keep reading.

 What the Blue Flag label represents….

 The iconic Blue Flag is one of the world’s most recognised voluntary eco-labels awarded to beaches, marinas, and sustainable boating tourism operators.
-In order to qualify for the Blue Flag, a series of stringent environmental, educational, safety, and accessibility criteria must be met and maintained.
-(Check out this video to know more)
+To qualify for the Blue Flag, a location must meet and maintain a series of stringent environmental, educational, safety, and accessibility criteria.
+(Watch this video to know more)

 For a full list of criteria used in labeling a beach, click here

 The International Jury awards the Blue Flag to a beach, a marina or a sustainable boating tourism operator.
 Then the information is given to the Blue Flag national operator and to the awarded sites to kick-off the Blue Flag season.
 At least, once per season and often more, announced and unannounced control visits are organised by the national operator.
 This process is valid in any country, where the Blue Flag flies.

 In addition, Blue Flag International organises announced and unannounced international control visits.
 As a result, we make sure that all awarded sites demonstrate the same level of excellency worldwide.

 If during a control visit the site shows major non-compliances, it can lose its flag for the rest of the season.
 However, if the issues are minor, such a missing information, the site has a timeframe to fix them.

 Finally, we also believe that the eyes of the public on our sites can be a tool to monitor quality.
 So we have a process to look into and answer each complaint that we receive nationally or internationally.

 In 2018, more than 4500 sites were awarded the Blue Flag in 44 countries which have implemented the program.
 More than 50 countries are taking part in the Blue Flag network, already running or implementing the Blue Flag program.